dlang/DIPs/DIPs/1NNN-QFS.md

 and not generate instances differing only by values of the parameters of this category.
 Category 3 is the sad case because it is not clear if the user inteded different instances or not.

-¹ DbI is to be understood loosely.
-Here, use of “Design by Introspection” refers to any use that results in a different implementation, not counting validity checks (i.e. contracts and asserts) because they produce the same implementation unless they fail and produce no implementation at all.
+¹ Here, use of “Design by Introspection” refers to any use that results in a different implementation, not counting validity checks (i.e. contracts and asserts) because they produce the same implementation unless they fail and produce no implementation at all.

+The author propses to treat Category 3 like Category 1.
+However, a future DIP may propose syntax so that programmers can explicitly point out a Category 3 parameter, which would lead to errors when the value is used for “Design by Introspection”.

 ## Prior Work